koluris/HP-ENVY-13-AH0002-OpenCore/README.md

 ### Bonus
 * Bluetooth sort of works with experimental driver
-* ICC Profile that improves the screens native color
+* ICC Profile that improves the screen's native color

 ### What doesn't work